Everybody can agree that relationships are tricky.

 However, there are times when too much arguing, too little ‘me’ time, or a complete lack of constructive disputes can result in contempt, bottled-up frustrations, and undiscussed issues that threaten the integrity of your union.

 Fortunately, it doesn’t happen all at once.
 No matter how stubborn, critical, or unreasonable two people might be, a relationship or marriage almost never turns sour overnight.
-There are always signs that predict a potential break-up.
+There are always signs that predict a potential break-up, but if you can catch them early and address them with marriage counselling, then you can probably save it before it’s too late.

 The 5 Signs of a Loveless Relationship/Marriage